 In 1937, the oil tanker SS Frank H. Buck crashed head-on into a luxurious cruise ship.

 Both these ships sank in about the same place; remains of these two wrecks are scattered below the bluffs between the Fort Miley lookout and Mile Rock Beach, and are visible at low tide.
 They are so encrusted they look more like rocks now, but with unnatural shapes.

 Just to the left of the Fort Miley parking lot is a memorial to the men who died on the battleship USS San Francisco, during the Battle of Guadalcanal.
 Part of the ship's bridge is incorporated into the monument, with large holes torn in it from the shrapnel.

 Bikes are allowed on the western half of the Coastal Trail, between the Merrie Way parking lot and the turn-off for Mile Rock Beach.
-Just before that turn-off, another path branches off and joins the upper trail (El Camino Del Mar Trail), leading to the Palace of the Legion of Honor museum and eventually to the eastern end of Lands End.
+Just before that turn-off, another path branches off, which is part of the El Camino Del Mar Trail, leading to the Palace of the Legion of Honor museum and eventually to the eastern end of Lands End.

 Lots of people bring their dogs here for a walk, but they must be under voice control.
 This issue is a political hot potato in SF, so the rules change periodically.
 Check www.nps.gov for the latest from the National Park Service on park areas requiring leashes for dogs.